 - Potato Ham Au Gratin

 - Ham Bone Split Pea Soup

 Savory Southern Deviled Ham

 - ½ pound diced cooked ham not from the deli, about 2 cups

 - ⅓ cup white onion diced

 - 1 stalk celery diced

 - ⅓ cup mayonnaise or more as needed

 - 1 tablespoon worcestershire sauce

-- zest of one lemon + 1 tablespoon juice
+- 1 tablespoon pepperoncini juice

 - 1 tablespoon brown sugar